Sublinear-Time Maintenance of Breadth-First Spanning Trees in Partially Dynamic Networks: Introduction

 We note that, while there is no previous literature on this problem, one can parallelize the algorithm of Even and Shiloach~\cite{EvenS81} (see also \cite{King99,RodittyZ11}) to obtain an amortized update time of $O(nD/q + 1)$ over $q$ changes in both the incremental and the decremental setting.
 This bound is sublinear in $D$ when $q=\omega(n)$.
 Our algorithms give a sublinear time guarantee for a smaller number of changes, especially in applications where $D$ is large.
 They are faster than the Even-Shiloach algorithm when $ q = \omega (\epsilon n \sqrt{D}) $ (incremental) and $ q = \omega (\epsilon^{7/12} n D^{1/6}) $ (decremental).

 In the sequential (usual RAM) model, our technique also gives an $(1+\epsilon)$-approximation algorithm for the incremental single-source shortest paths (SSSP) problem with an amortized update time of $O(mn^{1/4} \log{n} / \sqrt{\epsilon q})$ per insertion and $O(1)$ query time, where $m$ is the number of edges in the final graph, and $q$ is the number of edge insertions.
 Prior to this result, only the classic exact algorithm of Even and Shiloach \cite{EvenS81} from the 80s, with $O(mn/q)$ amortized update time, was known.
 No further progress has been made in the last three decades.
 Roditty and Zwick~\cite{RodittyZ11} provided an explanation for this by showing that the algorithm of Even and Shiloach~\cite{EvenS81} is likely to be the fastest combinatorial \emph{exact} algorithm, assuming that there is no faster combinatorial algorithm for Boolean matrix multiplication.
 More recently Henzinger et al.~\cite{HenzingerKNS15} showed that by assuming a different conjecture, called Online Matrix-Vector Multiplication Conjecture, this statement can be extended to any algorithm (including non-combinatorial ones).
 Bernstein and Roditty~\cite{BernsteinR11} showed that, in the decremental setting, this bound can be broken if some approximation is allowed.
-Our result is the first one of the same spirit in the \emph{incremental} setting; i.e., we break the bound of Even and Shiloach for the case $q= o(n^{3/2})$, which in particular applies when $m= o(n^{3/2})$.
-The techniques introduced in this paper (first presented in the preliminary version \cite{HenzingerKNICALP13}) together with techniques from \cite{HenzingerKNFOCS13} also led to a decremental algorithm \cite{HenzingerKNSODA14} that improves the result of Bernstein and Roditty~\cite{BernsteinR11}.
-We finally obtained a near-optimal algorithm in the decremental setting \cite{HenzingerKNFOCS14}, which is a significant improvement over \cite{BernsteinR11}.
-We note that the algorithm in this paper is still the fastest deterministic algorithm when $q= o(n^{3/2})$ (and thus when $m= o(n^{3/2})$).
-In fact, there is no deterministic algorithm faster than Even and Shiloach's algorithm, even for some range of parameters, except this one.
+Our result is the first one of the same spirit in the \emph{incremental} setting for deterministic algorithms; i.e., we break the bound of Even and Shiloach for the case $q= o(n^{3/2})$, which in particular applies when $m= o(n^{3/2})$.
+The techniques introduced in this paper (first presented in the preliminary version \cite{HenzingerKN-ICALP13}) together with techniques from~\cite{HenzingerKN-SICOMP15} also led to a decremental algorithm \cite{HenzingerKN-SODA14} that improves the result of Bernstein and Roditty~\cite{BernsteinR11}.
+We finally obtained a near-optimal algorithm in the decremental setting \cite{HenzingerKN-FOCS14}, which is a significant improvement over \cite{BernsteinR11}.
+In terms of deterministic algorithms, Bernstein and Chechik have recently presented improved incremental and decremental algorithms for dense~\cite{BernsteinC16} and sparse graphs~\cite{BernsteinC17}.
+For very sparse graphs with $m = \Theta (n)$, the incremental algorithm in this paper still remains the fastest.